 An action hub with project case studies

 Campaign ideas and action projects

 Details on resource centres in Ireland

-Current management committee members:
+Current consortium members:

 Michael Doorly, Concern Worldwide (chair)

 Frank Geary, the Irish Development Education Association (IDEA)

 Valerie Duffy, the National Youth Council of Ireland

 Tony Daly, 80:20 Educating and Acting for a Better World